launchdarkly/sdk-test-harness/docs/service_spec.md

     * `kind` (string, required): Defines the context's kind property.
     * `key` (string, required): Defines the context's key property.
     * `properties` (array, optional): If present, this contains an array of context property definitions.
 If the SDK has a builder for a context, these should be applied in the order sent.
 Each property definition contains a name and value field.
     * `privateAttributes` (array, optional): if present, this contains an array of private attribute definitions.
 Each attribute has a `literal` field to designate how the `value` property should be interpreted.
+If `literal` is true, the value is an attribute name, rather than an attribute reference.
+For example, `{"value" : "/foo/bar", "literal" : "true"}` means the attribute named `/foo/bar` rather than a nested object named `bar` under the `foo` object.
   * `multi` (array, optional): If present, this is an array of objects in the same format as shown for `single` above, for a multi-kind context.
 Only one of `single` or `multi` will be present.
 * `context2` (object): The second of two contexts which should be constructed and compared.
 Structure is identical to `context1`.